Our history & credentials

 Our depth of service offering and quality of research products are part of the reasons why two long-established NZX firms – Frater Williams and Esam Cushing - joined with Forsyth Barr.

 Frater Williams of Auckland had been in operation since its original establishment as Frater Brothers in Thames and Auckland in 1872 - New Zealand’s oldest sharebroking firm.
 With Frater Williams joining Forsyth Barr in 2000, we gained offices in Hamilton and Tauranga.

 An office was opened in Nelson soon afterwards, along with the purchase of NZX firm Young & Co in the Manawatu region.

 Esam Cushing has serviced clients from its Hastings base for over 100 years.
 In 2010 the firm merged its operation with Forsyth Barr in Hastings.

 In recent years, at a time when others have been uncertain about their future, Forsyth Barr has acquired NZX firms in Timaru (Munro Hubbard) and Ashburton (Ross Sinclair), and has established new offices in Whangarei, North Shore, Cambridge, New Plymouth, Queenstown and Kapiti growing our presence to 20 offices nationwide.

 Forsyth Barr possesses one of the strongest New Zealand public debt capital market combinations of origination, distribution and support.
 Over the last five years, we have been one of the leading New Zealand firms in terms of syndicate roles on listed debt capital market transactions.
 We also provide strong ongoing secondary market support to debt issues, as evidenced by Forsyth Barr having the leading market share in NZX Debt Markets secondary market trading over the same time period.

 Forsyth Barr is proud to have been awarded Best Investment Bank – New Zealand, in the annual 2016 and 2017 FinanceAsia awards.
-It has also consecutively won FinanceAsia Best New Zealand Deal of the Year from 2011-2015 for: CBL Corporation's $125 million IPO in 2015; Metro Performance Glass' $244 million IPO in 2014; EBOS’ $1.1 billion acquisition of Symbion in 2013; Fonterra’s $525 million IPO in 2012; and Trade Me’s $364 million IPO in 2011.
+It has also consecutively won FinanceAsia Best New Zealand Deal of the Year from 2011-2014 for: Metro Performance Glass' $244 million IPO in 2014; EBOS’ $1.1 billion acquisition of Symbion in 2013; Fonterra’s $525 million IPO in 2012; and Trade Me’s $364 million IPO in 2011.
 The EBOS deal was also recognised by INFINZ with awards for 2014 M&A Deal of the Year and 2014 Equity Deal of the Year.